SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/custom_format.md

 The creation of an empty Custom format is the first step to develop your own Intake.
 After that, you will be able to create an instance of this Intake and start sending your logs.
 No event will be parsed but you will be able to see the evolution of your parser while you are developping it.

+!!!note
+    Modifications of custom format will be applied in the existing intake created from the custom format.

 To create an empty custom format:

 1. Go to `Intakes`, `+ INTAKE` and select `Custom format`